 Supermarket Erika has become our haven for ice.
 They sell purified drinking ice in decent size bags for $1.00 each, which thrills Scott.

-They also keep a small stock of tortillas, which are impossible to find anywhere else.
+They also keep a small stock of tortillas, which aren’t in any of the other stores.
 Once, we found romaine lettuce here in good condition, and snatched it up.
 Aside from that, we stick to hard goods here.
 We purchased chicken that was falling out of it’s wrapping, leaving a bag full of meat juice for us to find when we got back to the boat.
-Chicken here is tougher than we’re used to, so marinating is helpful.
+Chicken here is tougher than we’re used to, so marinating is a necessity.

 I call this place the “downstairs store,” as you go down two steps from the street, and then another five or six to get inside.

-We’ve found that the produce is usually best here, but that’s not always saying much.
+We’ve found that the produce is usually best at this location, but that’s not saying much.
 Often I reach in the case for a tomato, and my fingers go into mush..ick.

 There is no mass-produced bread here on the island; instead, everything comes from the bakery in town.
-The bread and rolls arent’ the yummiest, but it does the job.
+The bread and rolls arent’ the yummiest, but they does the job.

 This store is referred to as the “upstairs store,” separating it from the downstairs store and Supermarket Erika.